-We have made the decision to run PSHE as a core subject but without accreditation to ensure the students get the most from their learning experience without the pressures of an exam.
-The assessment process within PSHE ensures that students reflect and consider their development of knowledge, reasoning, skills and understanding.
-These self-reflective grades are combined with teacher assessment and will appear in student academic reports as a percentage.
+We have made the decision to run PSHE as a core subject, but without accreditation to ensure the students get the most from their learning experience without the pressures of an exam.
+The modular assessment process within PSHE ensures that students reflect and consider their development of knowledge, reasoning, skills and understanding.
+These self-reflective grades are combined with teacher assessment and will appear in student academic reports as a percentage and inform our curriculum delivery and development.
+Last academic year over 99% of learners were able to identify consent in relationships with other aspects around wellbeing and substance misuse receiving similarly high percentages of awareness and understanding.
+This academic year PSHE will not appear in PCE appointments, however we will be running a series of workshops exploring key themes within the curriculum.
+These bookable events, alongside others around mental health, wellbeing and SEND will be made available during this term.

-As part of the school’s PSHE programme every Year 7-11 student will receive Relationships, Sex and Health education (RSHE) lessons.
+As part of the school’s PSHE programme every Year 7-11 student will receive Relationships, Sex and Health education (RSHE) input.
 Age-appropriate materials have been developed in line with the government endorsed PSHE Association curriculum and in line with new statutory guidance that came into effect in September 2020.
+We also use specific resources created within East Sussex via the PSHE Hub and Public Health.
 Information regarding RSHE can be found on our website, in our new RSHE policy, and the statutory DfE guidance can be found on the government website-: DfE Link

 At Seaford Head School, we recognise the importance of high quality RSHE which supports young people to lead safe and healthy lives into adulthood.
 RSHE is an entitlement for all young people.
 We believe that its delivery should be inclusive, taking into account young people’s protected characteristics, learning needs, health, culture, individual and family circumstances.
 RSHE at Seaford Head School will seek to enable young people to develop knowledge, gain information and explore attitudes and values.

 Specialist workshops and assemblies will be delivered throughout the course of the year to complement the existing programme.
-Working with Public Health, we are leading on a county wide project that will see all secondary schools receive a package of lessons and workshops around Substance Misuse and Harmful Sexual Behaviours (HSB).
+Working with Public Health, we continue to lead on county wide projects that will see all secondary schools receive a package of lessons and workshops around Harmful Sexual Behaviours (HSB) and other RSHE topics.

-If you have any questions about PSHE, health or student Wellbeing at Seaford Head School please visit our website for more information, contact your child’s Director of Learning or myself.
+If you have any questions about PSHE, health or student Wellbeing at Seaford Head School please visit our website for more information, contact your child’s Head of Year or myself.

 East Sussex Secondary PSHE Lead- Public Health